cqse/teamscale-build-breaker/README.md

 If this option is set, findings introduced with the given commit will be evaluated.

 **--fail-on-modified-code-findings**
-Fail on findings in modified code (not just findings in new code).
+Whether to on findings in modified code (not just new findings).

 **--fail-on-yellow-findings**
-Whether to fail on yellow findings.
+Whether to fail on yellow findings (with exit code 2).

 **--fail-on-yellow-metrics**
-Whether to fail on yellow metrics.
+Whether to fail on yellow metrics (with exit code 2).

 **-h**, **--help**
 Show this help message and exit.